jserv/amacc/docs/IR.md

     GT              ; compare r0 and r1(pop r1 first on top of stack)
     BZ   0          ; jump when r1>r0
 ```
-The arithmetic instructions for compare will be translated to ARM instruction,for exampe:
+The arithmetic instructions for comparisons will be translated to ARM instructions.
+Example:
 ```
 # GT
 pop  {r1}